 - Using a set of manifold gauges connect the low-side hose (blue) to the suction port on the low-pressure side of the system.

 - Next, connect the charging hose (yellow) to the outlet on the R134a refrigerant cylinder with the manifold ports closed and the cylinder shut.

-- Start the engine and turn the system on full cooling at the lowest set point on the temperature dial so the compressor ramps up to maximum capacity.
+- Start the engine with the AC on and turn the system on full cooling at the lowest set point on the temperature dial so the compressor ramps up to maximum capacity.

 - Now open the ports between the low-side gauge port and cylinder and charge the system with R134a refrigerant until the suction gauge is reading 32 PSI or 220 KPA.